Our school offer

 The experienced and diverse staff team ensure pupils access the National Curriculum in a personalised way, with regular interventions to increase Literacy and Vocabulary so that they are able to articulate their thoughts and feelings.

 The primary provision follows a topic based curriculum which helps teaching and learning become more interesting, relevant and motivating.
 This approach enables pupils to make connections, transfer knowledge and apply it as they build their understanding and confidence.
-This has ultimately resulted in continuity and comprehension of topics being more thorough, whilst pupils are able to apply critical thinking as they identify, categorise, compare and find themes.
+This has ultimately resulted in continuity and comprehension of the topics being more thorough, whilst pupils are able to apply critical thinking as they identify, categorise, compare and find themes.

 The topic based curriculum facilitates the engagement of learning and discreetly allows for pupils to enjoy subjects that they previously did not.
 For example, the topic of Romans in Britain will see pupils exploring the Roman Empire and their impact on Britain at the time and the legacy it left future generations.
 In Art, pupils get creative and make Roman busts and mosaics, while in Design & Technology they build a chariot and an aqueduct.
 Dance and Music sees pupils create a dance/drama of an invasion and a battle.
 English lessons explore debating on the subjects of opposition or collaboration and in Geography they locate and understand the extent of the empire.